 When a baby was injured as a result of negligence, families need to understand their legal rights and options.
 A birth injury lawyer from Thomas Law Offices can help families recover their losses after an incident and ensure they have what they need to offer their child a high-quality life.

 The Difference Between Birth Injuries and Birth Defects

-Understanding the difference between a birth injury and a birth defect is important when you’re looking into options to help your baby.
-In terms of legal action, you’ll most likely only be able to file a medical malpractice claim if your baby sustained a birth injury.
+Understanding the difference between a birth injury and a birth defect is essential when looking into options to help your baby.
+However, in terms of legal action, you’ll most likely only be able to file a medical malpractice claim if your baby sustained a birth injury.

-A birth defect is something that occurs during pregnancy and affects the fetus while it’s still in utero.
+A congenital disability is something that occurs during pregnancy and affects the fetus while it’s still in utero.
 In most cases, birth defects are genetic and are not preventable.
 Common birth defects include congenital heart defects, spina bifida, cleft lip, clubfoot, and sickle-cell disease.
 While there are surgeries and treatments for some birth injuries, they have long-lasting effects on a child’s physical and mental capabilities.

 Birth injuries most typically happen during the labor and delivery process.
-They are often the result of a medical mistake.
-Birth injuries happen in a number of situations like when oxygen is cut off to the baby’s brain or when doctors fail to notice infant distress.
-Problems also happen when doctors order C-sections too late or when delivery equipment is used improperly.
+However, they are often the result of a medical mistake.
+Birth injuries occur in a number of situations, like when oxygen is cut off to the baby’s brain or when doctors fail to notice infant distress.
+Problems also arise when doctors order C-sections too late or when delivery equipment is misused.